Hey, what’s up, guys?

-It chases moves stop; everything is very natural.
+It chases, moves stops; everything is very natural.

-But there was one negative point in manual focus; it was difficult for us because the focus speed is really fast.
+But there was one negative point in manual focus; it was difficult because the focus speed was fast.

 So it’s sometimes passed us by the object, which I wanted to focus on, maybe because of F 2.8.

-So if you want to focus on everything on your face, I think you need to close the aperture a little bit.
+So if you want to focus on everything on your face, you need to close the aperture slightly.

 This gave me a new experience, but autofocus is incredible.

-So you have nothing to worry about this, even if you’re going to use manual focus for most of the time just in case you have strong backup autofocus.
+So you have nothing to worry about this, even if you’re going to use manual focus most of the time, just in case you have strong backup autofocus.

 This autofocus will make your work stable and secure.